indrimuska/jquery-editable-select/README.md

 When the list is visible, enter will select one option and replace the input with that text.

-When the list is not visible, enter will have normal behaviour (submitting the current form, etc...)
+When the list is not visible, enter will have normal behavior (submitting the current form, etc...)

 ### tab